ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 It would be the same for **:tst:** and **:inc:** adding its respective options.

-* Defining an external file with boileplate code:
+* Defining an external file with boilerplate code:

 ```yaml
 :module_generator: